-Here’s whether Speechify is safe to use:
+Here’s everything about Speechify being safe to use:

 By most accounts, Speechify is perfectly safe.

 It’s a well-documented company that provides a software-based service for turning text into speech.

 Speechify has no known association with Malware of any type, and it does not expose your devices to undue external risks.

 That said, any software comes with some risks.